markyharris/bible_clock/README.md

 The development unit built used a 5" touch display that mounted directly to RPi header, so a 90 degree power adapter was needed so the power cord came out the back.

 Build a frame as desired.
-The development unit used a 3d printed case taken from Thingyverse, but a nice wood frame would be nice too.
+The development unit used a 3d printed case taken from Thingyverse, but a wood frame would be nice too.

 Good luck and enjoy.